 Sample type, sample preparation and sample QC

-We have extensive experience with various sample types, including human, mouse and rat samples, ranging from fresh frozen tissues and cell cultures to formalin-fixed paraffin embedded tissues (FFPE) and biofluids (e.g. serum, plasma, urine, etc.).
+We have extensive experience with various sample types, including human, mouse and rat samples, ranging from fresh frozen tissues and cell cultures to formalin-fixed paraffin embedded tissues (FFPE) and body fluids, also referred to as liquid biopsies (e.g. serum, plasma, urine, etc).

 RNA and sequencing library quality is monitored by using microfluidic / capillary gel electrophoresis (Agilent 2100 Bioanalyzer and AATI Fragment Analyzer) and quantified for all sequencing related applications by Qubit fluorometric quantification (Thermo Fisher), followed by data quality control, to ensure accurate and reproducible results.